-The preparation of the financial statements in conformity with MFRSs requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+The preparation of financial statements in conformity with MFRSs requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.

 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.
+Revisions to accounting estimates are recognised in the period in which the estimate is revised and in any future periods affected.

-There are no significant areas of estimation uncertainty and critical judgements in applying accounting policies that have significant effect on the amounts recognised in the financial statements other than those disclosed in the following notes:
+There are no significant areas of estimation uncertainty and critical judgements in applying accounting policies that have significant effect on the amounts recognised in the financial statements.